-MTSU will briefly test its emergency alert system Wednesday, Oct.
-30, with a special message for the university’s 25,000-plus registered users via email, text and automated phone calls.
+MTSU will briefly test its campus emergency alert system Wednesday, Oct.
+28, with a special message for the university’s 25,000-plus registered users via email, text and automated phone calls.

 The university’s website, www.mtsu.edu, its MTSUNews.com news site, and all digital signage around the Murfreesboro campus will display the test message just as they do during a real emergency, along with the university’s primary social media channels.

-The university’s Twitter account, @MTSUNews, will tweet the test alert, and the alert also will post to the MTSU and university police Facebook pages.
+The university’s Twitter account, @MTSUNews, will tweet the test alert, and it also will post to the MTSU and university police Facebook pages.

-All current MTSU students, faculty and staff can verify and update their Rave notification preferences by using their university usernames and passwords at www.getrave.com/login/mtsu.
+All current MTSU students, faculty and staff can verify and update their Rave notification preferences by logging in with their usernames and passwords at www.getrave.com/login/mtsu.

-You can learn more about MTSU’s Critical Notification System at www.mtsu.edu/alert4u.
-Information about the alert system is also available anytime on the university’s weather information page, www.mtsunews.com/weather.
+Details on MTSU’s Critical Notification System and emergency preparedness plan can be found at www.mtsu.edu/alert4u.
+Information about the alert system is also available anytime on the university’s weather information page, http://mtsunews.com/weather.

 — Gina E. Fann (firstname.lastname@example.org)